 The front wheels are mounted in double wishbones and each supports its part of the front assembly by means of coil springs.
 The springs have progressive action provided by substantial buffers inside these springs.
 This reduces the risk of "bottoming" when the car is driven on a very rough surface.
 The bottom wishbone acts on the shock absorber, whereas the upper wishbone supports the spring.
 The wishbones are mounted in rubber bushings and the swivel joints are permanently lubricated.
-The spring travel of the front wheels is designed to ensure very good road adhesion when travelling over a sharp crest or when cornering hard.
+The front wheel suspension is thus entirely maintenance-free.
+The spring travel of the front wheels on the Saab 900 is greater than on the 1978 Saab 99.
+This ensures even better road adhesion when travelling over a sharp crest or when cornering hard.